jcorrado76/data-science-cookie-cutter-with-package/README.md

 You can find the command line options [here](https://cookiecutter.readthedocs.io/en/2.0.2/advanced/cli_options.html).

-After running these commands, you should have your project folder, by the name of `{{ cookiecutter.project_name}}`.
+After running these commands, you should have your project folder, by the name of `{{ cookiecutter.project_name }}`.

-Inside that project folder, you'll have the above named resources, plus a folder with the value of `{{cookiecutter.package_name}}` that you supplied.
+Inside that project folder, you'll have the above named resources, plus a folder with the value of `{{ cookiecutter.package_name }}` that you supplied.

 The idea is that we have tests in the root of the project, so it's easy for developers to run testing from the root of the repo.